lofi-instruments/seaotter/keymap_instructions.md

 # How to Change Keymaps with Via
 [日本語版ページはこちら(Click here for Japanese Instructions)](https://github.com/lofi-instruments/seaotter/blob/main/keymap_instructions_ja.md)

-1. **Download and Install Via**
+1. **Download and Install Via / Use Via in Browser**
-   - Go to the [Via official website](https://caniusevia.com/) and download the software for your operating system.
+   - You can either download Via from the [Via official website](https://caniusevia.com/) and install the software on your system, or you can use Via directly in your browser by visiting the [Via Web App](https://www.caniusevia.com/browser).
-   - Install and open Via.

 2. **Connect Your Keyboard**
    - Plug in your Sea Otter Keyboard and ensure it's connected properly.

 3. **Open Via Software**
-   - Launch Via and it should automatically detect your keyboard.
-If not, ensure your keyboard is in "bootloader" mode.
+   - If using the software version, launch Via and it should automatically detect your keyboard.
+   - If using the browser version, Via should detect your keyboard once you connect it.
+Make sure the keyboard is in "bootloader" mode if it's not detected.

 4. **Modify Keymaps**
    - In Via, click on the key you want to modify.